 An overview of the role of the family, community and the physical, cognitive, social, and emotional growth of the child in a diverse society.
-Includes benefits of and strategies for developing positive, reciprocal relationships with families in an early childhood setting ages birth to age nine.
+Includes benefits of and strategies for developing positive, reciprocal relationships with families in an early childhood setting ages birth through eight.
 Field experiences required.
-Prerequisite: ECED 2015 or department approval